abigailhaddad/slides/transitioning_to_code_for_data_viz.md

 # Data Cleaning and Input with GPT-generated Code

 - GPT can generate code to import, filter, and preprocess data for your specific visualization needs
-- Doing this via coding lets you scale with fewer errors -- for instance, if we have many files with similar structure, we can read in and aggregate them in fewer steps
+- Doing this via coding lets you scale with fewer errors -- for instance, if we have many files with similar structure, we can read in and aggregate them all at once
 - This also makes it easier to update your visualizations when your data updates in an automated way (for instance, by having your figure titles reflect the most recent data)
 ---